dmester/jdenticon-net/README.md

   Generates an icon as a `Bitmap` object for later usage.
 Remember that you are responsible for disposing the returned object when you don't need it anymore.

 * `ToSvg(size[, fragment])`

   Generates an SVG string containing an icon.
-Note that if you want to create an SVG file the `Save` method is prefered over the `ToSvg` method.
+This can be useful for embedding icons in other SVG files or inlining SVG icons on your website.
+For creating SVG files, please use `Save`.

 ## License
 Jdenticon-net is released under the [zlib license](https://github.com/dmester/jdenticon-net/blob/master/LICENSE.txt).